SERG-Delft/REMLA/material/ML_config_management/index.md

 {% highlight Batchfile %}
 pip install dvc
 dvc init
-dvc run -n get_data -d src/get_data.py -o dataset python src/get_data.py
+dvc run -n get_data -d src/get_data.py -o smsspamcollection python src/get_data.py
 {% endhighlight %}

+Check the output.
+Make sure you understand why we are getting the error.
+Fix it based on the suggestion proposed by `dvc`.

 In the above command we have added the first stage of the pipeline: `get_data`.
 It depends on the script `src/get_data.py` (flag -d) and yields the output `dataset` (flag -o).